sailself/TelegramGroupHelperBot/README.md

 ### Image hosting settings:
 - `CWD_PW_API_KEY`: Your CWD.PW API key for image hosting (optional, required for external image hosting)

-### Support/Ko-fi settings:
+### Support settings:
-- `SUPPORT_MESSAGE`: Custom message displayed with the `/support` command (default: "☕ If you find this bot helpful, consider supporting its development!")
+- `SUPPORT_MESSAGE`: Custom message displayed with the `/support` command (default: "Thanks for supporting the bot!
+Tap the button below to open the support page.")
-- `KOFI_LINK`: Your Ko-fi profile URL for accepting tips (default: "https://ko-fi.com/yourusername")
+- `SUPPORT_LINK`: URL to open when the support button is tapped (use any tip jar link, left blank by default)

 ### Whitelist settings:
 - `WHITELIST_FILE_PATH`: Path to the whitelist file containing allowed user IDs (default: "allowed_chat.txt")